fmatthew5876/stdcxx-align/proposal/draft.md

 For all of the following `std::is_pointer<pointer>::value == true`

-    //Returns true if p is aligned to a, or false if p == nullptr template <typename pointer>
+    //Returns true if p == nullptr or p is aligned to a, otherwise return false template <typename pointer>
       bool is_aligned(pointer p, size_t a);